Logic-Based AI: Enhancing Explainability and Trust

 Lack of Adaptability

-Unlike machine learning systems, expert systems do not have the ability to learn from new data or adapt to changes in the environment.
-This makes them less flexible than other types of AI systems, particularly in dynamic or rapidly evolving domains.
+Unlike machine learning systems, expert systems cannot update themselves from the latest data or learn from the dynamic environment.
+This makes them less adaptable than other types of AI systems, particularly in dynamic or changing applications.